 By Emmanuel Balukusa

-Fishermen in Buikwe district have called upon the government to double its efforts in fighting the illegal fishing gears that are both imported and smuggled into the country.
+Fishermen in Buikwe district have called upon the Government to double its efforts in fighting the illegal fishing gear that is both imported and smuggled into the country.

-Lawrence Muwanguzi a fisherman at Bubwa-Kazi landing site in Ssi-Bukunja sub-county said there is no manufacturer of the illegal and substandard fishing nets in Uganda,
+Lawrence Muwanguzi, a fisherman at Bubwa-Kazi landing site in Ssi-Bukunja sub-county, said all the illegal fishing equipment is imported, adding that in Uganda, there is no manufacturer of the illegal and substandard fishing nets.

-The fishermen were speaking at Bubwa-Kazi landing site in Ssi sub county on Buikwe district were the fisheries protection unit held a meeting with both the Buikwe district leaders headed by the Jimmy Kanaabi the district chairperson and also the dwellers and fishers of Bubwa-kazi landing site.
+The call was made at Bubwa-Kazi landing site in Buikwe district where the Fisheries Protection Unit (FPU) held a meeting with the Buikwe district leaders, headed by district chairperson Jimmy Kanaabi, the dwellers and fishermen at the landing site.

 Kanaabi said the fishermen raised many issues, such as poor living standards at the landing sites and the substandard or illegal fishing items on the market.

 He asked the Government to allocate funds to the fishermen in Buikwe such that their welfare and incomes are increased.

 Items worth millions of shillings were burnt and these include fishing nets, hooks, buckets, baskets and ropes.

 The leaders and FPU officers also held a meeting at Kigugo landing site over the same matter.